elenafillo/acrc_footprints/README.md

 - [ ] Add secondary arguments
     - [ ] Different cut sizes for input and output
     - [ ] More input options
-- [ ] Add sample databases, checkpoints and results
+- [x] Add sample databases, checkpoints and results
     - [x] Add sample databases
     - [x] Add sample checkpoints and results
-- [ ] Develop, improve and add arguments to loss plotting and results plotting scripts
+- [x] Develop, improve and add arguments to loss plotting and results plotting scripts
-    - [ ]  Include updates in step_by_step
+    - [x]  Include updates in step_by_step
+	- [x]  Added SAL evaluation script
 - [x] Add new document with
     - [x] Summary of tested models
     - [x] Suggestions to go forward